Mayoral elections in Arlington, Texas

-Elections are currently every two years to elect the mayor of Arlington, Texas.
+Elections are currently every three years to elect the mayor of Arlington, Texas.
+Prior to 2023, elections were for two year terms.

 Elections are officially non-partisan, and use a two-round system, where election runoffs are held if no candidate obtains the majority of the vote.

 1997

 The 1997 Arlington mayoral election was held on May 3, 1997.
 It saw the election of Elzie Odom, Arlington's first black mayor.